 “How do you know all this?
 Where did you learn this?”

 “I’ve wondered about Jason, and if he might be gay.
 I decided to do some research, and I talked to Alan Mitchell who has a son, Ryan, who’s a little older than Jason.
 Ryan is gay.”

 “How did you find out about him?”

-“One day Alan said he had to pick up his son Ryan at Lincoln high, but his car was in the shop next door to our office and it wouldn’t be ready until after 6 p.m.
+“One day Alan said he had to pick up his son Ryan at Lincoln High, but his car was in the shop next door to our office and it wouldn’t be ready until after 6 p.m.
 I offered to drive him.
 On the way he mentioned that Ryan was at the school’s Gay-Straight Alliance meeting.
 We did some talking, and I learned from Alan that Ryan is gay, and I learned a lot of what it’s like to be the parent of a gay child.
 I was surprised when we picked up Ryan.
 He was bringing his football uniform home to be washed.
-He’s the starting quarterback for Lincoln.
+He’s the starting quarterback for the Lincoln High School varsity football team.
 He doesn’t look gay, just like Jason doesn’t look gay.
-I talked with Ryan on the way back to the office, and at the office and until they had to leave.
+I talked with Ryan on the way back to the office, and at the office until they had to leave.

 “Betty, I’ve learned that being gay doesn’t define a person.
 It certainly doesn’t define Jason.
 Sexuality is just one part of a person, and it’s certainly not the most important part.
 That’s true of Jason.
 He’s exactly the same person he was yesterday.
 Like Jen said, there’s nothing different about him except that now we know.”